leafo/moonscript/docs/reference.md

     i, k = 100, 50

     my_func = (add using k,i) ->
       tmp = tmp + add -- a new local tmp is created i += tmp
       k += tmp

     my_func(22)
     print i,k -- these have been updated
     ```

+## Misc.

+### Implicit Returns on Files

+By default, a file will also implicitly return like a function.
+This is useful
+for writing modules, where you can put your module's table as the last
+statement in the file so it is returned when loaded with `require`.

+### Writing Modules

+Lua 5.2 has removed the `module` function for creating modules.
+It is
+recommended to return a table instead when defining a module.

+The `with` statement along with implicit return on a file provides a convenient
+way to do this:

+    ```moonret
+    -- my_library.moon
+    with _M = {}
+      .SOME_CONSTANT = 100

+      .some_function = -> print .SOME_CONSTANT

+    ```

 # MoonScript API